 As a consequence of local adaptation, species and ecosystems evolved different strategies to cope with different locations and environment.
 For example, different populations of the same species can have contrasting sensitivity to the same changes in the carbonate chemistry (Vargas et al., 2022).
-In the context of OAE, physical environment can also influence dilution rates of the alkalinity or the trace elements, the distribution of the particles or the water turbidity, the chemistry can also impact the dissolution of the used minerals, and the modulate other drivers or combined effects.
+In the context of OAE, physical environment can also influence dilution rates, the distribution of the particles or the turbidity, the chemistry can also impact the dissolution, and the modulate other drivers or combined effects.
 The biological characteristics can also influence the potential sensitivity to changes (e.g. natural variability, redundancy, endangered species, other drivers).

-- How to design my experimental unit? - 215 To avoid introducing confounding factors, it is critical that the design of the experimental unit (e.g. aquarium, mesocosm) fits the tested species, community, or ecosystem.
-This includes using the right volume of water, realistic density of biological unitmodels, open vs. flow through, density of food, water used, aeration, currents, other physico-chemical parameters, etc. - How long shall I conduct my experiment or observations? - 220 Based on the question, different durations should be considered to ensure that the observed effect can truly be representative of the treatment.
+- How to design my experimental unit?

+To avoid introducing confounding factors, it is critical that the design of the experimental unit fits the tested species, community, or ecosystem.
+This includes using the right volume, density of biological unit, open vs. flow through, density of food, water used, aeration, currents, other physico-chemical parameters, etc.

+- How long shall I conduct my experiment or observations?

+Based on the question, different durations should be considered to ensure that the observed effect can truly be representative of the treatment.
 For example, this can be short-term, chronic, or dynamic depending on the tested OAE scenario.

-- What is the general experimental design?
+170 - What is the general experimental design?

-Two general experimental approaches can be used: the replicated scenario "ANOVA" approach and the gradient "regression" approach (Figure 23).
+Two general experimental approaches can be used: the replicated scenario "ANOVA" approach and the gradient "regression" approach (Figure 2).
 There are pros and cons to both approaches.
 The regression approach allows to identify non-linear processes, resolve performance curves, and identify potential thresholds.
 However, there is the risk of not being able to properly analyze the collected data if no obvious trend is present.
 It is also possible to combine both approaches using a collapsed design (Boyd et al., 2018).

-0 - Do I have the proper control(s) and treatment(s) to test my hypothesis?
+- Do I have the proper control(s) and treatment(s) to test my hypothesis?